aumanoj/vue3-cdn-composition/README.md

 # vue3-cdn-composition
-Process to execute the project -
+The process to execute the project -
 1. Extract the zip file.
 2. Open the index.html file on the browser.